alfiehiscox/go-messaging-patterns/README.md

 Inside this repo you will find implementations of such patterns written in Go.
 A list of patterns (to be updated as we go along) can be found below.
-Each pattern is it's own go module, and all modules live in a workspace that you can interact with as you choose.
+Each pattern is it's own go package, and all packages live in a Go Module that you can interact with as you choose.

 Many, if not all, of the modules will contain a HOWTO.md file that will walk